andrew/ultimate-awesome/README.md

 - [awesome-falsehoods-programmers-believe](https://github.com/spickermann/awesome-falsehoods-programmers-believe) - A curated list of falsehoods programmers believe.
 - [awesome_vr](https://github.com/thejourneydude/awesome_vr) - List of curated articles on VR for developers and designers.
 - [awesome-make](https://github.com/adelarsq/awesome-make) - A list about Make resources 🛠.
-- [awesome-atproto](https://github.com/atblueprints/awesome-atproto) - A curated list of awesome AT Protocol resources.
+- [awesome-amortized-inference](https://github.com/bayesflow-org/awesome-amortized-inference) - This is a community-driven collection of resources around amortized inference.
 - [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix) - A curated list of awesome Mix.
 - [awesome-all](https://github.com/Echobob/awesome-all) - All projects in the topic awesome scraped by See Urchin and post-processed by Firm.Watch AI/ML Filters.
 - [awesome-ethereum-analytics](https://github.com/grandsmarquis/awesome-ethereum-analytics) - A curated list of projects around Ethereum analytics.